jishnunambiarr/chefmate.ai/README.md

 ## Acknowledgements

-Most of the code in this repository was generated with [Cursor](https://cursor.sh).
+Most of the code in this repository was generated with **Google Gemini 3 Pro**, using the **Antigravity** advanced agentic coding system.